slateci/slateci.github.io/_posts/2021-05-05-metallb-on-chameleon.md

 1. Navigate to the "Security Groups" section under the "Network" tab on the left sidebar.
 1. Click "Create Security Group".
 1. Name this group `ssh`, and click "Create Security Group".
-1. Next, locate this new group in the list of security groups, and click the "Manage Rules" button to the right.
-1. Then, click the "Add Rule" on the right.
+1. You should be brought to a page for managing rules for the `ssh` group.
+Click the "Add Rule" on the right.
 1. Under the "Rule" drop down menu, select "SSH".
 Leave everything else the same, and click "Add".

 Next, we'll create a SLATE API server rule.